cqparts/cqparts/env/README.md

 Docker images built elsewhere in this repository use one of these environments as a basis... for example:

-The `Dockerfile` for `cqparts-test:ubuntu-py2` would start with
+The `Dockerfile` for `cqparts-test:ubuntu-occ` would start with

-    FROM cqparts-env:ubuntu-py2
+    FROM cqparts-env:ubuntu-occ